 Hi, please introduce yourself to our readers!

 Hey, this is Anna speaking. 🙂 I’ve been working for AliDropship since 2017 as a digital marketing specialist who promotes dropshipping stores and tests various advertising strategies.
 Earlier, I’ve shared my insights on Facebook ads targeting, Google Shopping, setting up a store from scratch – go and take a look!

 In summer 2019, my life took a whole new wonderful turn: I became a mother!

-I kept working part-time, however – and in the spring of 2020, together with my colleague Maria, we managed to create a dropshipping store that now brings over $100K A MONTH!
+I kept working part-time, however – and in the spring of 2020, together with my colleague Maria, we managed to create a dropshipping store that now makes over $500K A MONTH!

 Mostly, yes, even though she visits the office whenever possible.
 And as an experienced mother, she’s a pro at multitasking. 🙂

 Maria went from a product importing/editing freelancer to a full-scale marketer, and I couldn’t have been more grateful to her for basically being my right hand.
 Now, Maria is responsible for creating and picking ad creatives, making perfect product pages, editing and updating product assortment, and even social media management.